The Tebyan School of the Islamic Centre of England

 - Morals (Akhlaq).

-- Teaching the Arabic language through a carefully selected curriculum, which includes some printed books and some activities that have been reproduced on papers, for all seven stages.
+- Teaching the Arabic language through a carefully selected curriculum, which includes some printed books and some activities that have been reproduced on paper, for all seven stages.

 Important note: The books and activities delivered to students are also included in the fees paid for registration, so there are no additional fees for that.
 They deal with books and activities for all stages, with the difference that they are simplified in the first stages, and then go into depth in further stages.